HVAC Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for HVAC roles in Washington DC?

-The H-1B is the most common visa for HVAC engineers and controls specialists who hold a relevant bachelor's degree in mechanical or electrical engineering.
+The H-1B visa is the most common visa for HVAC engineers and controls specialists who hold a relevant bachelor's degree in mechanical or electrical engineering.
 Technician-level roles that don't require a degree are harder to sponsor under H-1B due to the specialty occupation requirement.
 Some employers use the H-2B visa for temporary seasonal HVAC work, though H-2B is capped and not suitable for long-term employment.

 Which areas in Washington DC have the most HVAC sponsorship jobs?